Weinstein handlebodies for complements of smoothed toric divisors: Combinatorial Possibilities for Delzant Polytopes and resulting Weinstein divisor complements

-Draw all the vectors $(a_i,b_i),$ $i=1,\ldots, k,$ in the $\mathbb{R}^2$-plane where the length of a vector is $\sqrt{a_i^2+b_i^2}$.
-Up to relabeling the list of slopes we can assume that the vector adjacent to the vector $(a_i,b_i),$ $i=1,\ldots, k-1,$ in the counter clockwise direction is precisely $(a_{i+1},b_{i+1}),$ and the vector adjacent to the vector $(a_k,b_k),$ in the counter clockwise direction is $(a_1,b_1)$ (Figure \ref{fan}).
-The collection of all these vectors and of convex cones spanned by the pairs of adjacent vectors is a fan.
-If every two adjacent vectors span a convex cone then this fan is complete.
-Moreover, if every two adjacent vectors form a $\mathbb{Z}^2$ basis then this fan is also regular.
-If the fan is not both regular and complete, we have to add more vectors, to produce new cones, to obtain desired fan.
+\emph{The $k\geq 2$ case.} Since the position of vertices and the length of edges are irrelevant, it is enough to find a complete and regular fan in $\mathbb R^2$ that is a collection of cones where some of the 2-dimensional cones are spanned by the desired vectors.
+Draw all the vectors $(a_i,b_i),$ $i=1,\ldots, k,$ in the $\mathbb{R}^2$-plane where the length of each vector is $\sqrt{a_i^2+b_i^2}$.
+Up to relabeling the list of slopes, we can assume that the vector adjacent to the vector $(a_i,b_i)$ in the counter clockwise direction is precisely $(a_{i+1},b_{i+1})$ for $i=1,\ldots, k-1$, and the vector adjacent to the vector $(a_k,b_k)$ in the counter clockwise direction is $(a_1,b_1)$ (see Figure \ref{fan}).
+The collection of all these vectors and of the convex cones spanned by the pairs of adjacent vectors is a fan.
+If every two adjacent vectors span a convex cone, then this fan is complete.
+Moreover, if any two adjacent vectors form a $\mathbb{Z}^2$ basis then this fan is also regular.
+If the fan is not both regular and complete, we have to add more vectors to produce new cones and obtain desired fan.
 We will now explain this procedure.

-1mm Start with a vector $(a_i,b_i)$ and the adjacent vector $(a_{i+1},b_{i+1})$ in the counter clockwise direction.
+Start with a vector $(a_i,b_i)$ and the adjacent vector $(a_{i+1},b_{i+1})$ in the counter clockwise direction.
 We will consider two cases.

-1mm $\bullet$ Assume the span of the two vectors $(a_i,b_i), (a_{i+1},b_{i+1})$ (taken in the counter clockwise direction) is convex, and that they do not form a $\mathbb Z^2$-basis (Figure \ref{steps}).
-1mm Note that the determinant of two vectors is equal to the area of the parallelogram spanned by these vectors, so the area of the triangle spanned by these vectors is equal to the half of the determinant.
-According to Pick's theorem the area of the triangle $\Delta$ with the vertices in $\mathbb Z^2$ is equal to the number $I$ of points in $\mathbb{Z}^2$ that are in the interior of the triangle plus the half of the number $B$ of points in $\mathbb{Z}^2$ that are at the boundary of the triangle minus 1 \cite{Pick}.
-That is,
+\emph{Case 1: the span of the two vectors $(a_i,b_i), (a_{i+1},b_{i+1})$ (taken in the counter clockwise direction) is convex and they do not form a $\mathbb Z^2$-basis (Figure \ref{steps}).} Note that the determinant of two vectors is equal to the area of the parallelogram spanned by these vectors, so the area of the triangle spanned by these vectors is equal to the half of the determinant.
+Pick's theorem~\cite{Pick} tells us that if $\Delta$ is a triangle whose vertices lie in $\mathbb{Z}^2$, then